kevin-tofu/fluxfem/README.md

 ## Citation
-Reference to cite if you use LlamaIndex in a paper:
+Reference to cite if you use FluxFEM in a paper:

 ```
 @software{Watanabe_FluxFEM_2026,